hse-project/hse-project.github.io/v3/docs/gs/params.md

 | :-- | :-- | :-- |
 | `prefix.length` | `0` | Key prefix length (bytes) |

+!!! tip
+    For details on setting `prefix.length`, see the discussion on the HSE [data model](../dev/concepts.md#data-model) and prefix deletes.

 !!! info
     The KVS name `default` is reserved and may not be used in `hse_kvdb_kvs_create()` API calls or with the CLI.